Kosmaj: Kosmaj monasteries

 There were seven monasteries on the mountain, but three survived until today: Kastaljan, Pavlovac and Tresije.
 Historically, or in folk mythology, they are all in some way connected to the ruler Stefan Lazarević (1377-1427), who died while crossing the mountain.
 With the Church of Saint Apostles Peter and Paul in the village of Nemenikuće, Church of Saint Elijah with Stefan Lazarević's cenotaph and several other objects, the Kosmaj's religious and memorial complex is colloquially called "Kosmaj's Mount Athos", a usual moniker in Serbia when a number of religious objects is clustered on one location.
 The marble pillar-like cenotaph with inscription was erected by Stefan Lazarević's aide, Đurađ Zubović, at the location where Stefan Lazarević collapsed, fell from his horse and died during the hunting.

 Kastaljan

 Also called Kasteljan, it was built in the early 14the century, during the reign of king Stefan Dragutin, on the foundations of the former Roman castrum from the 2nd and 3rd century.
 The trade caravan route passed next to it.
 During the reign of despot Stefan Lazarević large konaks for the travelers were built.
 The monastery, dedicated to the Saint George, is today in ruins, being demolished in the late 17th century.
 Excavations were conducted in the 1960s and the 1970s, when the high altar, with carved representation of a deer, was uncovered.
 Remains of some frescoes confirm that the monastery was painted.
 A liturgy among the ruins is being held every year on the Đurđevdan.
 The monastery is "awaiting the reconstruction".
+The reconstruction started in 2025.